anshu189/gtrack/docs/GTrak – Product Requirements Document (PRD).md

 Example:

-User opens Lunch.
+User opens the Meals tab.

 ↓

-Lunch expands.

-↓

-One empty meal item is displayed.
+User taps "New Meal" or opens an existing meal.

 ↓